What causes an eating disorder?

 - Extreme weight loss behaviours

 Low self esteem has been identified by many research studies as a general risk factor for the development of eating disorders.
-Strong self-esteem has been identified as essential for psychological well-being and for strengthening the ability to resist cultural pressures.
+Strong self-esteem has been described as essential for psychological well-being and for strengthening the ability to resist cultural pressures.

 Body dissatisfaction or negative body image